 In a country with over 7,000 islands, it has become almost impossible to quantify the number of festivals that take place in numerous locations scattered across the whole archipelago.
-Most festivals either have religious or cultural roots and often both, predominantly Christian in nature and dating back to Spanish colonial times.
+Most festivals either have religious or cultural roots and often both, predominantly Catholic in nature and dating back to Spanish colonial times.
 There are so many parties happening here annually the islands have been dubbed “the world capital of fun.”
 So, which ones should you not miss?

 Taking place in the third week of January, Sinulog is arguably the countries premier festival.
 This is the granddaddy of Philippine showboating, and if you only see one festival when you visit – make it this one.

 A cultural and religious extravaganza, head to Cebu City to catch this explosion of color, costume, music and dance, all in honor of the baby Jesus.
 The street parades will keep you dazzled for days and there are other concerts and events thrown in for good measure.
 It’s estimated you’ll be joined by an astonishing 4 million people here too!

 On a par with Sinulog (and likely to be the fiesta that kickstarted the region’s love affair with partying) is the Ati-Atihan festival, also taking place in the third week of January.
 This time, however, it’s located in the Kalibo municipality of Aklan island.
 This is reputed to be the oldest festival in the country and has become extremely popular with tourists.